 Related Read: The 7 Best Caves in Arizona for Subterranean Exploration

-Why you should rent from them: Tons of storage space and the all-important bathroom.
+Why you should rent: Tons of storage space and the all-important bathroom.

-Why you should rent from them: A vintage van that covers all the basics.
+Why you should rent: A vintage van that covers all the basics.

 The two front seats swivel backward to create a full dining area while the back seats lay down to create a bed.
 There’s even a pop-top to reveals even more sleeping space.
 The dining area countertops lift up to provide a sink, stove and fridge, so you’re basically ready to go as soon as you pack your gear.Check Availability